Tomi7710/Dockarized-app-deployment-using-Jenkins/README.md

-# DevOps Project: CI/CD Pipeline with Jenkins, Maven, SonarQube, and Docker
+# DevOps Project: CI/CD Pipeline with Jenkins, Maven, SonarQube and Docker

 ## Project Overview
 This project demonstrates a fully automated **Continuous Integration (CI)** and **Continuous Delivery (CD)** pipeline for a Java web application.
-It automates the build, test, and code quality processes, containerization, and deployment.
+The pipeline automates the build, test and code quality processes, containerization and deployment.

-Highlights end-to-end DevOps skills: **automation, infrastructure configuration, CI/CD orchestration, containerization, and quality assurance**.
+It highlights end-to-end DevOps skills: **automation, infrastructure configuration, CI/CD orchestration, containerization and quality assurance**.

 ---